-The beautiful thing about coconut oil is that there are no harmful chemicals in it and since it’s incredibly healthy to eat, if you happen to swallow some it would actually be beneficial to your health.
+The beautiful thing about coconut oil is that there are no harmful chemicals in it, and since it’s incredibly healthy to eat, if you happen to accidentally swallow some it would actually be beneficial to your health.

-Coconut oil is anti-bacterial and has shown to be very effective at killing the bad bacteria in your mouth.
+Coconut oil is antibacterial and has shown to be very effective at killing the bad bacteria in your mouth.
 Think of it as Mother Nature’s mouthwash!
-Swishing the coconut oil in your mouth after you brush will give you the same effect as a traditional mouthwash, minus the harsh ingredients and stinging mouth.
+Swishing the coconut oil in your mouth after you brush via the ancient practice of oil pulling, will give you the same effect as a traditional mouthwash, minus the harsh ingredients and stinging mouth.

 A common ingredient in toothpaste is a soap called sodium lauryl sulfate.
 SLS is used as a foaming agent because it gives people the illusion that the toothpaste is cleaning their teeth simply because it’s foaming up.
 But SLS has been linked to health issues.